 - In a related example from Real Life, Reader's Digest produced a Family Medical Guide in the 1970s that went through several editions.
 One section of the book included symptom flowcharts, and it seemed no matter how one followed the chart the answer was always some variation of "Get to a doctor right away."
 There was no such thing as "Your headache may be due to stress" or any other answer that didn't assume the absolute worst about a minor symptom.

 - Web MD and other diagnosis-by-Web search systems have a similar problem.
-For virtually any symptom you enter, you can be nearly certain that cancer or syphilis will show up in your list of possible diagnoses.
+For virtually any symptom you enter, you can be guaranteed that cancer or syphilis will show up in your list of possible diagnoses.
 Also, every potential diagnosis will list death as a possible side effect.

 - One has to bring up the old Mark Twain chestnut here: "Be wary of reading health books.
 You may die of a misprint."